snurr-group/mofid/README.md

 * Only P1 CIFs are recognized.
 Symmetry operations are not applied
 * Structures are read as-is.
 Hydrogens are not (yet) automatically added
 * The HTML (emscripten) interface is still a bare-bones proof-of-concept.
 Visualization and potential integration with MOF Explorer is still necessary.
+* The topology of **rht** MOFs cannot be determined, even as **ntt**, because there are sets of paddlewheels containing the same neighbor list.
+Systre complains about overlapping barycentric coordinates because these vertices in the simplified net appear redundant (even though we want there to be two separate PW).
+See also the structure `rht_sym_3_on_0_sym_24_mc_13__.cif`.
+* Only cis/trans chirality is implemented for the linkers.
+Tetrahedral (and octahedral) chirality is ignored due to sensitivity to the node geometry (and possibly a remaining bug in stereo for linkers).
+This might be something the user can manually override when generating the MOFid, if enantiomerically pure components are used.

 ### Major bugs
 * Handling of formal charges, which is recommended for SMILES and even InChI.
 Currently only carboxylates and certain nitrogen rings are handled by SMARTS pattern recognition.